binoyjayan/p2sh/docs/language/builtins-packet.md

 # Packet processing Builtins

 The following table lists the builtin functions available for packet processing.
+The packet objects can be manipulated using [property expressions](./property.md).
-The main set of builtin functions can be found [here](./builtins.md)
+The main set of builtin functions can be found [here](./builtins.md).

 | Name | Description |
 |------|-------------|